AsahiLinux/docs/Partitioning-cheatsheet.md

 Again, you can use the physical partition identifier or the logical disk number.
 They are equivalent.
 The `0` means resize to fill all available free space after the partition.
 If instead you want to expand/shrink to a given size, specify it there, e.g. `100GB`.

+Please note that running this command might momentarily freeze your macOS terminal.
+Do not panic and let it run for a few minutes.

 ## Addendum: Mounting EFI partition
 There are two methods to mount the EFI partition.
 The first one is this: